 TOEFL: Required if you have not graduated from a college or university in which all instruction is conducted in English.
 Please send scores to school code 9828.
 Your official score report must be received by the application deadline.

-CUMC's International Student and Scholars Office provides advice and counseling to international students on housing, financial issues, visas, extensions of stay, work permission, temporary departure from the United States, transfer from Columbia to another school, and termination of study.
-Learn more at the International Affairs Office website
+CUMC's International Students and Scholars Office-CUMC (ISSO-CUMC) provides advice and counseling to international students on housing, financial issues, visas, extensions of stay, work permission, temporary departure from the United States, transfer from Columbia to another school, and termination of study.
+Learn more at the International Students and Scholars Office-CUMC website.